bpires/handbook/js/index.md

 What is a function?

-A function is a block of code, self contained.
+A function is a block of code, self-contained.

 Here's a **function declaration**: